 The Children's Hospital of Michigan Gastroenterology Division started the first Crohns and Colitis Support Group for Pediatrics in the State of Michigan.
 The Pediatric Crohn's and Colitis Family Support Group and Celiac Family Support Group meet on a quarterly basis.

-Locations: Bloomfield Hills, Canton, Clinton Township, Detroit, Southfield and Temporary Troy.
+Locations: Bloomfield Hills, Canton, Clinton Township, Detroit, Southfield ,Temporary Troy and Troy Center (Spring 2016).

 For further information or to schedule an appointment call (313) 745-KIDS or toll-free at (888) 362-2500 or select from the following: